TenDaysOfClojure/hiccup-server-components/README.md

  ;; Include meta data:
  {:doc
-  "Builds an HTML form with the given `action` URL and provides a standardised `title`, optional `intro-text` which will be displayed before form elements.
+  "Builds an HTML form which will perform an HTTP POST to the given `action` URL and provides a standardised `title`, optional `intro-text` which will be displayed before form elements.

    Along with the above options supports a variable amount of form elements.